Rephonic

 Recent interactions between the hosts and their guests.

-Q: Why did you write The Pale Blue Datapoint and who is the target reader?
+Q: Max, why did you write The Tree of Life and who is the target audience?

 Audience Metrics